Hawaii Reopens to Tourism

 Inter-island travelers may additionally be interested in learning more about the official trusted inter-island pre-travel partners →

 What is Hawaii doing to encourage tourism?

 Hawaii’s economy is, for better or worse, heavily reliant on tourism.
 The longstanding quarantine rules that began in late March 2020 have resulted in widespread unemployment across the islands, which is undoubtedly one of the motivating factors behind the phased reopening.

 At this time, there are no plans to cover COVID-19-related medical or quarantine costs for travelers who may incur those expenses during their trip.

 Visitors should know that Hawaii’s visitor industry continues to maintain the highest standards for sanitation and has taken additional steps to enhance its efforts at hotels, attractions, restaurants, and other public spaces across the Hawaiian Islands to prevent the spread of infectious diseases amongst residents and visitors.
 The industry is also taking continued steps to educate its workforce on practicing good hygiene at home and on the job.

 What to expect if you travel to Hawaii

 Across much of the Hawaiian islands, normal life has resumed with physical distancing rules in place, some capacity restrictions, and mask-wearing is encouraged.
 Beaches, outdoor attractions, and restaurants across the state have opened for business in this fashion**.

-At this time, large-scale events and festivals are still not permitted and have mostly been canceled throughout the summer/fall of 2020.
-Some tour operators have also informed us they are waiting until the late-fall to re-open (November-ish or later).
+At this time, large-scale events and festivals are still not permitted and have mostly been canceled throughout the remainder of 2020.
+Some tour operators have also informed us they are waiting until the late-fall or even next spring, in 2021, to re-open.

 Everyone must continue to wear facial masks when entering places of business and as outlined in the governor’s Emergency Rules.